 How are Mental Health Disorders Treated?

 The first step for treatment should always be a diagnosis from a mental health professional.
 Thorough assessments can be done to determine the symptoms and disorders that need to be addressed.
 Then, the goal is to promote recovery in a way that minimizes the symptoms of the disease.

 Mental health treatments might include one or more of the following options:

 - Therapy: Psychological treatment with a counsellor or doctor can help the person discuss their concerns and new thought patterns to manage the situations.

 - Detox: In situations where a person is facing serious mental health challenges, an in-patient detox and psychological care can be helpful to get the patient back on track again.
-This treatment is most common for people suffering from addictive behavior as a result of the mental health disorder.
+This treatment is most common for people suffering from addictive behaviour as a result of mental health disorders.

 - Support: Various support programs can be incorporated into the treatment program, such as group therapy, training, community involvement and more.